samply/beam/DATAFLOWS.md

 ### Task and Result Expiry

 Each `TaskManager` instance (one for tasks, one for sockets) runs a dedicated OS thread that sweeps for expired entries every five minutes.
-The sweep is separate from expiry filtering: `get_tasks_by` already excludes expired tasks on every read, so expiry is logically immediate.
-The background thread's job is to reclaim memory and close broadcast channels, which in turn terminates any open SSE streams and long-poll waits on expired tasks.
+Listing-style reads through `get_tasks_by` exclude expired tasks before the sweep, but direct task/result-by-id paths use the stored entry until the sweep removes it.
+The background thread reclaims memory and closes broadcast channels, which in turn terminates open SSE streams and long-poll waits on swept expired tasks.

 ```mermaid
 sequenceDiagram